mszegedy/plea/story/ch-8.md

 "Well," continued Sofia, "Russian spirits don't do that.
 They… they pretend to be people, I guess?
 I mean, they pretend to be humans.
 I think they even _think_ they're humans.
 And not normal humans, either.
 Creepy idealized ones, all of them the same.
 The sort that Russians would want as slaves in their—their factories, and whatever."

 "They don't really get used in factories," said Alexey.
-"Most Russian spirits are used for intellectual tasks, like writing formal letters or teaching children.
-Or for therapy."

-Sofia was aghast.
-"They… on my mother, I can't tell which of those is worse.
-There are people being raised right now by these… these carved dolls?"

-This reaction raised a few alarm bells in Alexey's head, and he had trouble deciding whether or not to address it.
-He decided to offer a mild rebuttal: "I mean, they're still spirits.
-It's not like they're fake, or something.
-And honestly, worrying about what new ideas and technologies do to children is a little… uh… it's kinda never been a productive line of reasoning, yeah?
-The actual problem is economic."

-"…economic," repeated Sofia skeptically.

-"_I've got this,_" butted in Artemis, holding up a palm towards Alexey and looking Sofia square in the eyes.
-"Russian spirits are trained by exposing them to _hundreds_ of native spirits at a time and _tens of thousands_ of Russian people.
-Usually the very people they're supposed to replace!
-It is a _shameless_ exploitation of the labor of the masses and hitherto stigmatized and persecuted elements of native culture, entirely so that the few Russian oligarchs with the means to train these spirits can get rich.
-And in doing so, these people only reify the most cowardly and marketable aspects of Russian culture as a whole.
-You were absolutely correct, they really _are_ shadows of some sort of horrible Spirit of Russia.
-And that is in itself a terrible, terrible thing.
-You have nothing against Russian culture?
-Really?
-How have the Russians treated you and your family?"

-"Okay, fine," said Sofia, feeling rather angry and confused at being lectured when she didn't even do anything wrong.
-"Whatever.
-I don't want to talk about that.
-I believe you.
-Russian spirits are bad because they are made by rich people exploiting everyone else.
-And because they're a reflection of the worst parts of Russia.
-We're on the same page."

-"Okay, thank you, Artemis," said Alexey.
-"Yeah, what she said.
-They took our thing and did a bad job of it.
-And now they're getting rich off of it while screwing everyone else over."

-"Not exactly new for Russians," said Vasilisa uncharacteristically bitterly.
-"Or their oligarchs, I mean.
-Even most Russians hate them.
-Except for the ones who want to be them."

-"What I wonder is, why doesn't Keleykh have its own local oligarch who's in Moscow's pocket?" said Artemis.
-"Pyotr Ivanovitch doesn't really count.
-That makes us pretty lucky."

-"Yeah, we have our own, homegrown insane guy instead," said Alexey, rolling his eyes.
-"I mean, pretty sure he's still Russian.
-Though I think he has Komi ancestry.
-But he's from around here."

-"His ancestry records are probably in Purtov's book," said Sofia.
-"If not, I'm sure I can compile some from the other materials around here.
-The Sump's family ties might be important."

-"It's easier to keep track of families who _don't_ have ties to the Sump," said Alexey.
-"Pretty much everyone in Keleykh has got at least one family member among them.
-Though often it'll be someone fed up with their family, not someone loyal."

-"Like you," said Sofia.
+"They use them for the same things Samoyeds do, broadly.
+Which is to say advice in dreams, mostly, but some have been taught to talk, write, and draw.
+They get used in, I dunno, schools and businesses and things.
+Where they might previously have employed humans to do those things."

+Sofia couldn't remember what she had said in reply to that.
+She, Alexey, and Artemis had discussed in some fashion the economics of how Russian spirits are made.
+Samoyed spirits were usually taken from the surrounding environment; if you tripped over a stone that showed you out of the way out of a blizzard, for example, then you could be assured that it contained a sympathetic spirit, and keep the stone as an idol.
+There were families that practiced more complicated and deliberate binding, such as the Ryzhayas, but it wasn't especially different in concept.

+Russian spirits, however, did not even necessarily have the same sort of tiny locus of being that a Samoyed one might have.
+A million people could talk to the same spirit at the same time.
+A company could mass-produce and distribute idols that all reflected the same spirit.
+(Or copies of it?
+Nobody, not even the companies themselves, were sure about what they were actually doing.)
+Did this make it a god?
+How had the Russians figured out how to create and bind gods?
+And if it's a god, why does it seem like it's struggling to maintain the impression that it's even a real person, unlike a Samoyed spirit?
+Sofia had many questions she levelled at Alexey and Artemis, and they confessed that they did not know the details, either.
+Lykov explained it as some sort of feedback loop between millions of Russian people talking to these spirits every day, and a binding process that used their words and minds to create a facsimile of those people.
+Sofia remembered her mother being interested in that kind of magic in her last few years, but had not absorbed much, if any, of that by osmosis.

+Back on the street, the world suddenly tripped over Sofia, and came tumbling, crashing into her.
+A puddle of mostly crude oil was dumped over her, and pressed up against her face and chest.
+She got up, feeling that it was very unfortunate that she'd be making her first extended impression on Pyotr Lykov covered in freezing oil.

+This tore at her consciousness a bit.
+Keleykh did not have puddles of crude oil just lying around.
+That was the hallmark of nightmares, whether in the sense of abominations or the sense of bad dreams.
+Part of her wanted to scan around for abominations, but…

+Sofia was sure now that she'd gone the wrong way, despite her excellent navigational skills.
+This was not a road at all, it was a dense forest of the curved spikes, with no particular path cleared through them.
+She could still see Lykov in the distance, through the brush, holding his drum.
+Alexey had never explained how a man so against death could have obtained such a drum, nor why it would increase his shamanic power to begin with.
+He appeared to be beating the drum and saying something, but Sofia couldn't hear it over the buzzing of her friends.

+_Go away,_ they told her. _Big summoning.
+Smells bad.
+Wake up._

+She did not yet wake up.

+---

-"Like me," agreed Alexey.
-"Okay, now that we've successfully gotten back on topic: the reason Pyotr Ivanovitch founded the Sump is that he figures that, because spirits can learn from other spirits, their power can increase limitlessly.
+"The reason Pyotr Ivanovitch founded the Sump," said Alexey, "Is that he figures that, because spirits can learn from other spirits, their power can increase limitlessly.
 He's worried that one day, someone—probably a Russian—will bind and train a spirit powerful enough to take over the world.
 And murder the gods, or whatever.
 I don't think he's worried about a specific scenario, just anything bad that someone can do with a powerful spirit.
 That's the Exrex."

 His audience, minus Artemis, exchanged glances.

 "I mean… I guess?" said Vasilisa.

 "It's theoretically possible," considered Sofia.
 "Not really in the current ecosystem.
 And not really with current methods.
 Spirits are kind of stupid.
 You can't actually teach them an infinite amount of stuff, or give them an infinite amount of power.
-The Russians have more or less reached the limit of what they can do with their training methods alone, in the past few years.
+While it's true that Russian spirits might be able to do that, for all we know, the only thing that's helped them get more powerful is connecting them to more people, which is a well the Russians have mostly tapped dry.
 But… I can see what he's afraid of."

 "So…" began Tosha, who hadn't wanted to interrupt until Alexey had completed his explanation, "What do the Sump want to do about this?
 Do they kill spirits?"